pierre0419/shiny_apps/README.md

 ***

-The second app is an interactive map of Paris.
+The third app is an interactive map of Paris.

 Contains choropleth map, dendogram, heatmap.